Blargian/AnkiAdder/README.md

 29/05/2021

 Added functionality to copy across the image and audio to the media directory.
+Added spinner to the image grid on load (will need to refactor the image grid), added spinner on Add Card button.

 ## Setup notes (Database)